This article is brought to you by Aura.

 7. Don't ignore software or operating system updates

-You can also download antivirus software to protect against malware like spyware, which collects data like credit card information in the background.
+For added protection, consider installing antivirus software to protect against malicious programs like spyware, which collects data (such as credit card information) in the background.

 8. Use a Privacy Assistant to block ad and data tracking

-Whenever possible, decline cookies on websites.
+To start, decline pop-ups and cookie notices on websites whenever possible.
 If you use an iPhone or other Apple mobile device, iOS versions 14.5+ let you disable cross-app tracking [*].

-9. Use encryption to keep data from prying eyes
+9. Use encryption to keep data hidden from prying eyes

 Here’s what to do:

 • Wipe devices before you sell or recycle them.
-Delete everything and restore your devices to their factory settings before giving them away.
+Restore your device to its factory settings once you’re sure you have removed any sensitive personal data, photos, and documents.

-For both your online privacy and security, it’s a good idea to limit the number of third-party app connections you have in place.
+For better online privacy and security, limit the number of third-party app connections to the bare essentials.

 📌 Related: What Is Cyber Hygiene?
 10 Easy Habits That Will Protect You Online